-Where your taxable income for the year ending 30 June 2015 is below the tax-free threshold of A$18,200, you will typically not have to lodge an income tax return for the 2014-15 tax year.
+Where your taxable income for the year ended 30 June 2016 is below the tax-free threshold of $18,200 you will typically not need to lodge an income tax return.

 To determine whether you need to lodge a tax return or not, identify all sources of income derived during the year that is assessable for income tax purposes.

 - income from work as an employee or a contractor, including any tips or gratuities received

 - investment income, such as any bank interest or dividends on shares received

 - certain government payments received such as Austudy, ABSTUDY living allowance and youth allowance

 - distributions from a family trust or partnership